fernandwill/task-manager-ui/frontend/README.md

+# Task Manager Frontend

+This Vite-powered React client talks to the FastAPI serverless endpoint that lives alongside it in `api/index.py`.
+For local development, copy `.env.development` to `.env.development.local` and point `VITE_API_BASE_URL` to your local FastAPI instance or leave it unset to target the Vercel function.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.